License to ILL

 Power Up Your Academic Searches With Consensus

-From now until August 31, 2026, the Ross Pendergraft Library is offering a free trial of the AI-power academic search engine, Consensus, to all Arkansas Tech University students, faculty, and staff.
+From now until August 31, 2026, the Ross Pendergraft Library is offering a free trial of the AI-powered academic search engine, Consensus, to all Arkansas Tech University students, faculty, and staff.

 A screenshot of the Consensus search engine featuring a search box that says "Consensus: Research starts here"